d-nishi/solutions/EKS/efs-csi-example.md

 Verify the pod is running and that data is being written into the EFS filesystem using:
 `kubectl exec -ti efs-app -- tail -f /data/out.txt`

+This brings us to the end of our solution with Pulumi and AWS EFS on Amazon EKS.
+For more examples, refer to Pulumi's open source repository [here](https://github.com/pulumi/examples).
+Refer to my other blogs on Kubernetes [here](https://blog.pulumi.com/author/nishi-davidson).